 Can acupuncture help stroke recovery?
-After even a mild stroke, people will often have many problems: weakness in parts of the body, pain or tingling in hands, arms or legs, lack of awareness (or neglect) of parts of the body, and slurred speech.
+After even a mild stroke, people will often have many problems: weakness in parts of the body, pain or tingling in hands, arms or legs, lack of awareness (or neglect) of parts of the body, memory loss, and slurred speech.
 There can also be emotional and mental health issues after a stroke, like depression, anxiety, or anger.
 Stroke recovery acupuncture can have a positive impact on balance, coordination, and overall sense of wellbeing.

 A stroke is a medical emergency event that occurs when the flow of blood to some part of the brain is blocked, starving that part of the brain of the oxygen and nutrients it needs to function.
 Sometimes this happens because of a burst blood vessel (hemorrhagic stroke), or a blood clot (ischemic stroke) creating the blockage.
 A “mini stroke,” or transient ischemic attack, is when blood flow is only compromised for a few minutes, and then the situation improves.
 Without adequate blood flow, brain cells deteriorate and die very quickly.
 Any type of stroke is very dangerous to a person’s health and requires immediate medical care.
 Even in the case of a mini stroke, or mild stroke, a person must seek care to check for damage and to help prevent a stroke from occurring again.

 Strokes are one of the leading causes of death and disability worldwide.
 Many people who suffer a stroke end up losing some of their physical and mental faculties.
 How a person goes through the recovery process after a stroke can make a huge difference in the ultimate outcome.
 Typical post-stroke treatment includes physical therapy to help people regain motor function.